 Enter Bird's Name in Search Box:

-There are a number of sub-species of the Canada Jay seen in North America, some with subtle differences from the others, and only the location would be the best indicator towards what sub-species it is.
+There are a number of sub-species of the Canada Jay seen in North America, some with subtle differences from the others, and only its location is the best indicator as to what sub-species it is.
 Below are examples of two of the races.
-The Canada Jay (Boreal) is seen across the widest range, and is the most common.
-It can be found from the interiors of Alaska, throughout the northern territories, eastern prairie provinces, right across the continenet into Newfoundland and Labrador.
-The other is the Canada Jay (North-western), seen from the southern borders of the Yukon Territory, south through British Columbia and its ocean islands.
-Right through to the northern California borders on the western side of the Rocky Mountains.
+The Canada Jay (Boreal) is seen across the widest range and is the most common.
+It can be found from the interior of Alaska, throughout the northern territories, eastern prairie provinces and right across the continent into Newfoundland and Labrador.
+The other is the Canada Jay (Northern) and it is seen from the southern borders of the Yukon Territory, south through British Columbia and its ocean islands, as well as right through to the northern California borders on the western side of the Rocky Mountains.

-The Canada Jay has once again retained it given name, known as such right into the 1950's.
-At that time it was renamed to the "Gray Jay".
-This is a very friendly bird.
-Always welcoming people in parking lots, campgrounds or cabins in the woods.
-It has also been nick-named the "Camp Robber" or the "Whiskey Jack".
-These forest birds do not migrate, and are one of the few bird species that store food in caches in order to survive the cold winter months.
+The Canada Jay has once again retained its given name, as it was known into the 1950's.
+At that time it was renamed the "Gray Jay".
+This is a very friendly bird and seems to frequently welcome people in parking lots, campgrounds or cabins in the woods.
+It has also been nicknamed the "Camp Robber" or the "Whiskey Jack".
+These forest birds do not migrate and are one of the few bird species that store food in caches in order to survive the cold winter months.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.